mpt-bootcamp/monitor/docs/LAB7.md

 ## LAB7 (Optional) - Platform Monitoring
 ---

-Proactive monitoring should include platform serivces monitoring, like MySQL, Appache, MongoDB, HAProxy, etc. In this lab, you will learn how to monitor Apache webserver and MySQL using Check_MK plugins.
+With infrastructure monitoring, we mainly focus on monitoring physical and virtual device, servers, virtual machines, network switches, and routers.
+You can also use Zabbix and Check_MK to monitor platform services like Apache, MySQL, HAProxy, Kafka, MongoDB, etc.

-### Exercise 1 - Configuring Apache webserver using Check_MK
+### Exercise 1 - Monitoring Apache in Check_MK

-In this exercise, we will setup Apache monitoring using its server-status module.
-Login to Jupypter console with your student account
+Login to Jupypterhub Terminal *console* with your *student* account.

 > https://console\<n\>.missionpeaktechnologies.com:8000

-1. Open the Terminal windows to SSH into the remote host to enable apache status monitoring.
+1. First, you need to enable the Apache module to allow extended status for monitoring on the *runner* host where Apache is running.

 ```console
 $ ssh -i ~/.ssh/id_rsa_ubuntu ubuntu@runner\<n\>.lab.mpt.local
 $ sudo a2enmod status.load
 ```

-2. Edit the apache status configuration file to allow Check_MK monitoring
+2. Next, edit the apache status configuration file to allow Check_MK to collect the Apache status metrics.

 ```console
 $ sudo vi /etc/apache2/mods-enabled/status.conf
 ```

-Find "#Require ip 192.0.2.0/24" add the line below it
+Find "#Require ip 192.0.2.0/24" and replace the line below and save the change.

 > Require ip 0.0.0.0

-Save the change.
 The new configuration file should looks like below:

 ```
 <IfModule mod_status.c>